 A bunionette, also known as a tailor's bunion, is a bony prominence at the lateral 5th metatarsal head.
 It is the lateral counterpart of the more common bunion of the first metatarsophalangeal joint.

-Bunionettes are visible on clinical examination as an erythematous swelling, of the 5th metatarsal head.
-They may be tender to touch.
+Bunionettes are visible on clinical examination as an erythematous swelling overlying the 5th metatarsal head.
+They may be tender on palpation.

 They are thought to be caused by narrow/restrictive footwear.
-Some individuals may be predisposed due to an abnormal transverse metatarsal ligament or an abnormally large 5th metatarsal head.
+Some individuals may be predisposed to developing a bunionette due to an abnormal transverse metatarsal ligament, or an enlarged 5th metatarsal head.

 Treatment and prognosis

 Conservative management is the first line of treatment, with use of wide-fitting footwear and orthotics.
 Surgical management involves osteotomy and resection.

 In the pre-modern era, tailors used to suffer with this condition due to prolonged sitting in a cross-legged position, with subsequent pressure on the lateral aspect of the 5th metatarsal head against the floor.